tom91136/GestureFX/README.md

 For comparison, this library is similar to [PhotoView](https://github.com/chrisbanes/PhotoView) for Android but supports gestures on any `Node` subclass.

-*SceneBuilder renders the control properly and all the exposed properties are all editable in the property sheet in the sidebar.
-Unfortunately, I have no idea how to make SceneBuilder treat this control as a container/control so the only way to add `GesturePane` to your FXML is to add it in code and then open it SceneBuilder.
+*SceneBuilder renders the control properly and all the exposed properties are editable in the sidebar.
+Unfortunately, I have no idea how to make SceneBuilder treat this control as a container/control so the only way to add `GesturePane` to your FXML is to add it in XML and then open it in SceneBuilder.
 Pull requests welcome on solving this.

 ## How to use